Manx cat: Identification of the Manx Cat tailless gene

 In 2013, prior to initiation of the Manx Cat Genome Project (below), genetic mutations in the brachyury gene were shown to be responsible for failure of tail development in the Manx cat, as well as four other tailless breeds of cat.
-Mutations in orthologs of this gene have been shown to cause tail-loss defects in a number of other species, notably mouse.
+Mutations in orthologs of this gene have been shown to cause tail-loss defects in a number of other species, notably the mouse.
 Mutations in the human version of the brachyury gene are associated with a range of neural tube defects.

 Manx Cat Genome Project

 To better understand the genetics of the breed, the Manx Cat Genome Project (MCGP) was launched in August 2015, as a crowdfunded volunteer project by computational biologist Rachel Glover of Douglas, Isle of Man, to perform the first whole genome sequencing of the Manx cat, uncovering the genetic mutations that make the Manx distinct from other cat populations, and to contribute data to the genome databases at the 99 Lives Cat Genome Sequencing Project of the University of Missouri, and the US National Center for Biotechnology Information (NCBI).
 It is the Isle of Man's first gene sequencing programme, with samples collected and data analysed by MCGP in the Isle of Man, with the input of scientists around the world, initial sequencing work being performed by the firm Edinburgh Genomics and the University of Edinburgh in Scotland and by 99 Lives, and server resources donated by Isle of Man biomedical information technology company ServiceTech.

 The project aims to answer four questions: